 - Details about the driver

 Contact the police as soon as possible to report the incident.
 If any witnesses saw the hit-and-run, collect their names and phone numbers.
-Seek medical attention as soon as possible.
+Seek medical attention as quickly as possible.

 It can help to talk to a motorcycle accident attorney after any motorcycle accident.

-Consulting with a lawyer does not mean that you are going to open a case or pursue any kind of legal action at all.
+Consulting with a motorcycle accidents lawyer does not mean that you will open a case or pursue any kind of legal action at all.
 It is just a way to speak with a knowledgeable legal professional.
-He or she can tell you about your rights and help you decide whether you would like to pursue legal action.
+They can tell you about your rights and help you decide whether you would like to pursue legal action.

 After you are hurt in a motorcycle accident, you may receive compensation for damages like: